 Jurisdiction Constraint/Note Reason Ireland Summer transmission ratings are in place.
 Seasonal.
-Northern Ireland Spring transmission ratings are in place.
+Northern Ireland Summer transmission ratings are in place.
 Seasonal.
 Ireland One of the following units are must run for security of supply, when available: MP1, MP2, MP3.
-Please Note: Due to technical reasons the preferred unit will be MP3 when available.
 Security of Supply Ireland Synchronous condenser MP5 is must run when available and when MP2 is not scheduled on.
 Assessment of new technology.
-Northern Ireland Update to System Wide Transmission Constraint Group System Stability (S_NBMIN_MINNI3) Minimum 1 at all times C30 Limit Type: N: >= Security of Supply
+Northern Ireland Update to System Wide Transmission Constraint Group System Stability (S_NBMIN_MINNI3) Minimum 1 at all times C30 Security of Supply Ireland Limit Type: N: >= PBA or PBB are must run during auxiliary boiler repairs.
+Security of Supply Ireland DB1, HNC, HN2, PBA and PBB are must run.
+Load Flow Control in the Dublin Area.